xnfy520/extjs/docs/guides/command_code/README.md

 # Compiler-Friendly Code Guidelines

-One of the major components new to V3 of Sencha Cmd is the compiler.
-This guide tells you all about how to write code that gets the most out of the compiler today, but also to help your code base immediately benefit from the framework-aware optimizations that we have planned for future releases.
+One of the major components in [Sencha Cmd](http://www.sencha.com/products/sencha-cmd/download) is its compiler.
+This guide describes how to write code that gets the most out of the compiler and prepares for future framework-aware optimizations.

-{@img ../command/sencha-command-128.png}

 ## What The Compiler Is Not

-For starters, it is important to explain that th Sencha Cmd compiler is **not** a replacement for tools like these:
+Sencha Cmd compiler is **not** a replacement for tools like these:

  * [YUI Compressor](http://developer.yahoo.com/yui/compressor/).
  * [Google Closure Compiler](https://developers.google.com/closure/compiler/).
  * [UglifyJS](https://github.com/mishoo/UglifyJS/).

-These tools solve different problems for JavaScript developers in general.
-These tools are very good at the world of JavaScript but have no understanding of Sencha framework features such as `Ext.define` for declaring classes.
+These tools solve different problems for JavaScript developers and are very good at the world of JavaScript, but have no understanding of Sencha framework features such as `Ext.define` for declaring classes.

 ## Framework Awareness

-The role of the Sencha Cmd compiler is then to provide framework-aware optimizations and diagnostics.
-Once code has passed through the Sencha Cmd compiler, it is ready to go on to more general tools like the above.
+The role of the Sencha Cmd compiler is to provide framework-aware optimizations and diagnostics.
+Once code has passed through the Sencha Cmd compiler, it is ready for more general tools.

-In early testing, these kinds of optimizations have shown to significantly improve "ingest" time of JavaScript code by the browser... especially on legacy browsers.
+In early testing, these kinds of optimizations have shown to significantly improve "ingest" time of JavaScript code by the browser, especially on legacy browsers.

-In order for the compiler to provide these benefits, however, it is now important to look at coding conventions that it can "understand" and therefore optimize for you.
-Following the conventions described in this guide will ensure that your code is positioned to get the most from Sencha Cmd today and in the future.
+For the compiler to provide these benefits, however, it is now important to look at coding conventions that the compiler can "understand" and therefore optimize for you.
+Following the conventions described in this guide ensure that your code is positioned to get the most from Sencha Cmd today and in the future.

 ## Code Organization